 Instructions

-• Adjust the oven rack to the 2nd level position and preheat the oven to 350ºF.
+• Adjust the oven rack to the middle rack (or the one just above it) and preheat the oven to 350ºF.

 • Generously spray 2 bread loaf tins with a flour-based baking spray or grease with vegetable shortening and lightly flour.
 Set aside.
-See my Quick Tips and Recommended Baking Tools above for adding a parchment paper sling to help remove the bread loaves after baking.
+Optionally, add a parchment paper sling to each tin, then lightly spray again with baking spray.

 • In a large-size bowl, whisk together the granulated sugar, eggs, vegetable oil, and vanilla extract.